25 dead after bus crashes and catches fire in India

 The injured have been admitted to a hospital near the site of the crash in Maharashtra state, about 400km east of India's financial capital Mumbai.

-The driver and conductor of the bus was taken into custody for questioning, state rural development minister Girish Mahajan told reporters.
+The driver and conductor of the bus were taken into custody for questioning, state rural development minister Girish Mahajan told reporters.

 "The driver is saying the tyre of the bus burst, after which it hit a pole.
 But it seems he had dozed off; we will have to see what actually happened," he said.